seadfeng/favicon-downloader/README.md

 ## About

-Redirect Checker is maintained by [seadfeng](https://github.com/seadfeng).
+Favicon Downloader is maintained by [seadfeng](https://github.com/seadfeng).
 For more information, visit the [project homepage](https://www.faviconextractor.com/).